cometapp/jobs/android_intern/android.md

 ## Objective

-The purpose of this project is to build a "contact list" view.
+The purpose of this project is to build a "contact" grid view.

 ![](android_user_gridview.png)